chambies2015/Movie-Catalog/README.md

 ## Overview

 Movie Tracker is an evolution of the original Movie Catalog project.
-It provides a clean FastAPI backend and optional UI for managing and tracking movies or books you plan to watch or have already watched.
+It provides a clean FastAPI backend and optional UI for managing and tracking movies you plan to watch or have already watched.
 The refactored code organizes the backend into a Python package called `movie_tracker`, making it easy to integrate into larger applications.

 ## Features